-The Creative Writing Program is proud to count among its graduate writers and teachers who have met with tremendous success.
+The Creative Writing Program is proud to count among its graduate and undergraduate writers and teachers who have met with tremendous success.
 Among our distinguished alumni are:

 Francesca Abbate (PhD, 2002) is an Associate Professor of English at Beloit College.
 She is the author of Troy, Unincorporated (University of Chicago Press, 2012).

 Colleen Abel (PhD, 2013) won the 2015 Editor’s Prize of Unicorn Press for her full-length collection Remake (Unicorn Press, 2015).
 She also published a chapbook, Housewifery (dancing girl press, 2013).
 She was the 2013-2014 Beebe Fellow at Warren Wilson’s creative writing program.

 Paul Scot August (MA) a former poetry editor of The Cream City Review, was nominated for a third time this year for a Pushcart Prize.
 He had poems published in Mead: the Magazine of Literature & Libations, Lindenwood Review, Louisville Review, South Dakota Review, Tygerburning, Connotation-Press, Midwestern Gothic, Los Angeles Review, Dunes Review, Naugatuck River Review, Passages North and elsewhere.
 His book Apologizing to Fish is being shopped among publishers.
 This year he also co-founded and now co-curates the Middle Coast Poets Reading Series in Milwaukee.